Symmettry/PixelPlaceJS-new/README.md

 // Packet categories
 // (replace <NAME> with the actual packet name of course!)
-Packets.RECEIVED.<NAME> // Packets received by the server Packets.SENT.<NAME> // Packets sent by the client Packets.LIBRARY.<NAME> // Library packets, such as errors and socket closing Packets.ALL // All 42 id packets will be sent through this, the function has a key and a value; pp.bots[index].on(Packets.ALL, (key, value) => {});
+Packets.RECEIVED.<NAME> // Packets received by the server.
+Example: Packets.RECEIVED.PIXEL = all received pixel data within 300ms
+Packets.SENT.<NAME> // Packets sent by the client.
+Example: Packets.SENT.PIXEL = sent pixel data
+Packets.LIBRARY.<NAME> // Library packets, such as errors and socket closing.
+Example: Packets.LIBRARY.SOCKET_CLOSED = called when socket is clsosed
+Packets.LIBRARY.ALL // All 42 id packets will be sent through this, the function has a key and a value; pp.bots[index].on(Packets.ALL, (key, value) => {});
-Packets.RAW // Raw packet data is transferred through this.
+Packets.LIBRARY.RAW // Raw received packet data is transferred through this.
 Only has (value) => {}
+Packets.LIBRARY.SENT // Raw sent packet data.
+Only has (value) => {}

+// Errors
+PPError.<NAME> // Error packets; these are names mapped to the ids sent through Packets.RECEIVED.ERROR.
+Example PPError.INVALID_AUTH
+ErrorMessages[ID] // The messages for these errors.
+This is not an enum.
+Example: ErrorMessages[PPError.INVALID_AUTH] = error message for invalid auth

 // Interfaces (Objects, e.g. IRGB is {red, green, blue}) IPixel = {